HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

   )
 }}

 Browser-level support for modules is still relatively new, and the numbers here show that very few sites currently use `type="module"` for their scripts.
-Many sites are still relying on module loaders (2.37% of all desktop sites use [RequireJS](https://github.com/requirejs/requirejs) for example) and bundlers ([webpack](https://webpack.js.org/) for example) to define modules within their codebase.
+Many sites are still relying on module loaders (2.37% of all desktop sites use <a hreflang="en" href="https://github.com/requirejs/requirejs">RequireJS</a> for example) and bundlers (<a hreflang="en" href="https://webpack.js.org/">webpack</a> for example) to define modules within their codebase.

 If native modules are used, it's important to ensure that an appropriate fallback script is used for browsers that do not yet support modules.
 This can be done by including an additional script with a `nomodule` attribute.